The COVID-19 pandemic has thrust the healthcare industry and its allied sectors into the limelight.

 Fortunately, outsourcing firms know the importance of complying with state and federal regulations to avoid potential complications.

-Thus, these service providers ensure utmost compliance with existing regulations, such as the Health and Insurance Portability and Accountability Act (HIPAA).
+Thus, these service providers ensure utmost compliance with existing regulations, such as the Health and Insurance Portability and Accountability Act (HIPAA)

 Moreover, these firms also make sure to improve the standards of their systems and receive ISO certification.
+Your internal team may even benefit from information management education conducted by these outsourcing companies.

 the sector’s digitization and digitalization.
 Perrin, P.B.
 Pierce, B.S.
 Elliott, T.R.
 “COVID-19 and telemedicine: A revolution in healthcare delivery is at hand,” Health Science Reports, 2020 Jun, 3(2): e166, doi: 10.1002/hsr2.166